raditya1117/HoneyBadger/python-errors/article.md

 Runtime errors are difficult to detect because they do not prevent the program from starting execution, unlike syntax errors.
 Hence, the program runs normally at first, and the error may only appear later when the line containing the problematic code is executed.
 To avoid runtime errors, you can use the following best practices:

-- Always validate the input data before processing to ensure it has the correct type, format, and range.
+- Always validate the input data before processing to ensure it has the correct data type, format, and range.
 - Always [implement exception handling in your Python code](https://www.honeybadger.io/blog/a-guide-to-exception-handling-in-python/) to catch and handle runtime errors gracefully instead of crashing the program.
 - Perform type checking using the `isinstance()` function or convert data type of values using using `int()`, `float()`, `str()` functions before applying operations on values.
 - Maintain a properly configured runtime environment, ensuring all required modules, dependencies, and system libraries are correctly installed.